 There’s something elegant about a high bun that we just love.
 Try this elegant and easy high bun for an effortless day or night look.

 You may not realise it, but this is an important step.
-There are a few ways to care your natural hair post-styling, while you sleep.
+There are a few ways to care for your natural hair post-styling, while you sleep.
 This keeps your hair defined and reduces flyaways and breakage.
 Keep reading to find out.

 Sleep on a satin pillowcase.